dfghytr/Norm-of-a-matrix/README.md

 # Infinity Norm of a Matrix
 ```
-Program to findInfinity Norm of a Matrix.
+Program to find Infinity Norm of a Matrix.
 Developed by: abdul kalaam k m
 RegisterNumber: 23005114